drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/05-github-pages-and-custom-domain/05-https-and-verifying-the-deploy.md

 - How GitHub provisions a Let's Encrypt certificate for your custom domain, and what can delay it.
 - What the "Enforce HTTPS" checkbox actually does, and when to enable it.
 - How HSTS gets added to your responses once HTTPS is enforced.
-- The canonical-redirect behaviour: which hostname becomes the 301 source and which the target.
+- The canonical-redirect behavior: which hostname becomes the 301 source and which the target.
 - A final, runnable checklist that catches the small things that would otherwise embarrass you in week one.

 ## Concepts